jzbor/marswm/marswm/README.md

 ## Key Bindings
 `marswm` comes with a set of default key bindings.
-Call `marswm print-default-keys` to get an overview of them.
+Call `marswm --print-default-keys` to get an overview of them.

 In contrast to the other sections of this manual the keybindings are not configured in the default configuration file.
 Instead they are read from a separate YAML file (usually in `~/.config/marswm/keybindings.yaml`).